Technical-Enablement-PingIdentity/BXIndustry/README.md

   },
 ```

-If you would like to remove an image because you have rebranded, you can just set the image property to an empty string, e.g. to removed the logo from dialogs:
+If you would like to remove an image because you have rebranded, you can just set the image property to an empty string, e.g. to remove the logo from dialogs:

 ```json
   "common_images": {